FullStackWithLawrence/aws-openai/README.md

 - [OpenAI Python Source](https://github.com/openai/openai-python)
 - [OpenAI Official Cookbook](https://github.com/openai/openai-cookbook/)

+Be aware that the OpenAI platform API is not free.
+Moreover, the costing models vary signficantly across the family of OpenAI models.
+GPT-4 for example cost significantly more to use than GPT-3.5.
+Having said that, for development purposes, the cost likely will be negligible.
+I spent a total of around $0.025 USD while developing and testing the initial release of this project, whereupon I invoked the openai api around 200 times (rough guess).

 ## Trouble Shooting and Logging

 The terraform scripts will automatically create a collection of CloudWatch Log Groups.
 Additionally, note the Terraform global variable 'debug_mode' (defaults to 'true') which will increase the verbosity of log entries in the [Lambda functions](./terraform/python/), which are implemented with Python.